Horizons Program - FAQ

 Feel free to call Human Resources, ext.
 4688 at any time during the semester to get any application materials you might need.
 You will receive the next semester's course information just before the pre-registration period each semester.
 Non-matriculated students can register for classes only after all full time and/or matriculated students have been able to pre-register.
 Your Horizons Program application will be forwarded to the Associate Dean of Students (Academic) in the Dean of Students office.
 Each Horizons student must meet with the Associate Dean of Students (Academic) regarding course selection and registration.
 It doesn't matter whether or not you are pursuing a degree - it is our commitment to all students that they be given the best academic advice.

-When you have decided on your course selection, you must also fill out a Request for Tuition Waiver (Employee or Spouse/Partner) form available on-line or by contacting Human Resources, ext.
-4688.
+When you have decided on your course selection, you must also fill out a Request for Tuition Waiver (Employee or Spouse/Partner) form available.
 Submit the completed form to Human Resources.
 The Tuition Waiver must be submitted each semester.

 Can I Get My Hamilton Degree?